MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 	- `const float enchantpointsforpenalty = getEnchantPoints();` defined in block for point value checks
 	- `fEnchantmentConstantChanceMult` no longer used at all
 	- Code block on lines 547-549 is required to get the base skill of the players enchanting (ignoring buffs or drain/damage effects), which is used to determine constant effect success rate
-	- `"mechanicsmanagerimp.hpp"`, `"../mwclass/creature.hpp"`, and `"../mwworld/player.hpp"` now required in header to get the base skill value (actually I don't think they all are, I got lazy and pasted in all three instead of checking)
+	- `"mechanicsmanagerimp.hpp"`, `"../mwclass/creature.hpp"`, and `"../mwworld/player.hpp"` were added to the header to get the base skill value (I'm not sure I needed to add them, this was early on and I pasted a whole block because I wasn't sure how to check yet)
 	- Constant effects now require a base (unmodified) enchanting skill of 75 to be made, any skill value below this has a 0% success chance.
 At 75 you can make up to 30 points of CE with guaranteed success rate, and above 30 the chance drops to 0% again.
 The amount you can make increased in 15 point increments for every 5 skill levels, reaching 90 CE points at 95 skill.
 At 100 skill all constant effect enchantments succeed regardless of point cost.
 	- On-use and on-strike effects are easier to make below 5 points, and become significantly harder beyond 20 and 25 points.
 30 is a practical hard cap if you stay within the 200 max skill level allowed by the tes3mp server setup.
 You can get higher otherwise with buffs, but it was balanced around the assumption you won't.
 	- Cast-once (scrolls) use the same logic, but with an additional flat +25% success rate to position them as low level enchanting items (and to provide a practical way to train the skill when starting at very low skill levels)